Within this section we provide guidance on how to submit work including online submission.

 If your file does not exceed 250MB, try submitting again.
 If you still experience problems with submitting work to Blackboard, please follow the guidance below:

-- If you believe the problem is a technical problem, please contact IT Help to log the issue via email or phone.
+- If you believe the problem is a technical problem, please email IT Help to log the issue – please ensure you attach a screen print of the issue!

 - In the event that there are problems with the availability of Blackboard, a message will go out to all students to let them know of the situation and what to do next.